somerwalker/program-execution-os/examples/example-risk-register.md

 ## How This Register Is Used

-Risk registers referenced in `docs/04-risk-management.md` are typically reviewed during regular program cadence meetings to ensure risks remain visible and mitigation actions are progressing.
+Risk registers, referenced in `docs/04-risk-management.md`, are typically reviewed during regular program cadence meetings to ensure risks remain visible and mitigation actions are progressing.

 Program leaders may escalate risks through governance structures when: